 - Open the cover and insert the smaller plug of the cable into the camera's terminal, as shown. - Insert the bigger plug into the printer's terminal.
-Refer to the printer's user guide about how to connect the printer.

-Turn on the printer.
+Refer to the printer's user guide about how to connect the printer. - Turn on the printer. - Turn on the camera.